ple1n/awesome/philosophy.md

 - Corruption that can not work without secrecy
 - Employment.
 If an employer can trust another person to hold the capability of work without a degree, the total cost on both people get reduced drastically.
 The employer can pay less and the employee gets to not go to a university which, depending on the person, is a massive saving in time, and pain.
 - Business deals.

+TBD

+# Systmatic analysis over values

+Particular personal goals often change.
+It is therefore necessitated to survery the whole of possible values or goals one can have.

+In this section we are not concerned with particular values that are justified by values in a larger context, where the particular values serve as means to the greater values, such as my effort in [nsproxy](https://github.com/ple1n/nsproxy) for enabling freedom, which is a means-to-end relationship.

+TBD

+# Dictatorship is bad?

+> An ontological investigation into the concept of _dictatorship_

+What do you mean by dictatorship?
+There are 7 billion people on the planet.
+Even if we consider the 7 billion only, there are 7 billion kinds of dictatorship.
+That means you are referring to 7 billion "dictatorships" where each one is different, each one serving as a possible and plausible definition of your _dictatorship_.

+You are making a categorical mistake to dismiss the whole idea of dictatorship when you perceive a subset of possible dictatorships as bad.
+The old soviet-style states are dictatorships, and, democracy, private property are also dictatorships.

+Formally, I define dictatorship as an exclusive control over the future outcome of events, over a geographic region or any other abstract region such as internet spaces.

+What does this imply?
+It means reality will _always_ be _inhabited_ by some form of _dictatorship_, such as apathy, randomness, arbitrariness.
+It is only when the control is enchanted with a free will from a free being, people call it a _dictatorship_.
+That is to say, _dictatorship_ is fundamentally unavoidable because we live in a world where the course of events follows a single trajectory.
+The coin either lands heads or tails.
+When the 'thing' that decides it is randomness, we usually don't call it a dictatorship.
+I call this _**dictatorship of randomness**_.

+> Ideas transcend terms.
+Did you notice that your definition get enriched and changed through the reading of the text.
+That's what I call dialectics.

+The necessary consequence followed by the above reasoning, is to stop trying to eliminate _dictatorship_, figures of power of any kind.
+The current politics is insecure about such fact that they are inventing complex mechanisms, various councils, ineffective democracies, which end up empowering dictatorships elsewhere.
+They are so avoidant about apparent forms of _dictatorship_, while their fixes are elaborate processses that eventually result in a single resolution of deeds, or non-action where non-intervention itself is a _dictatorship_ which can result in suffering in cases where the cruelty of nature causes that.

+> Do I support _dictatorship_?

+I do not support _dictatorship_ as in the common definitions circulating on internet and offline.
+It's more accurately called authoritarianism, despite that they are frequently conflated.

+Speaking of my definition _dictatorship_, there is not 'support it' or not, because it's simply a feature of reality that can not be removed.